 So, Is Turkey Safe for a Family Trip?
 Absolutely YES!

 Absolutely yes!
-Turkey is one romantic destination with a blend of Europe and Asia all together at one place.
-If you can’t afford a honeymoon trip to Paris, consider Cappadocia, Pammukale and Istanbul for a budget-friendly and a safe romantic getaway.
+Turkey is one romantic destination with a blend of Europe and Asia all together in one place.
+If you can’t afford a honeymoon trip to Paris, consider Cappadocia, Pammukale and Istanbul for a budget-friendly and safe romantic getaway.

 Honeymoons are all about pictures with great views and spending time with your partner.
 Turkey has one of the best-curated honeymoon packages for couples that include candlelight dinners under the stars at the roof of the cave hotels of Cappadocia and beautiful views of the Blue Mosque and Istanbul city.